eisukeesaki/mind-maps/REST.md

                                                             a representation of;
                                                                 the input data within a client's query form some error condition for a response
+                                                concentrate all of the control state
                                             form
+                                                actual representation data
                                                 data format
                                                     media type
                                                     ----------